paulfranceschi/philosophy_and_concepts/content/pages/hempel.md

 # Four categories
 In the context of Hempel's Problem, four categories of objects are defined based on two properties:

-* X: stands for "raven."
+* X: stands for "ravens"
 * Y: represents the property of being "black."
 * non-X: This is the complement of class X. It includes everything that does not fall into class X, i.e. non-ravens.
 * non-Y: Similarly, this class is the complement of class Y. It includes everything that is not black, which includes objects of all other colors.